-We will be adding resources to each of these areas below in the coming time, and you can listen to a special episode of our podcast here, where we discuss this ongoing response.
+We will be adding resources to each of these three areas below in the coming time.

-We are publishing a weekly update, telling the story as it unfolds for LGBTI people caught up in the conflict, from the perspective gained at ILGA-Europe
+We are publishing regular updates, telling the story as it unfolds for LGBTI people caught up in the conflict, from the perspective gained at ILGA-Europe.

-- Blog (17 May 2022): Keeping LGBTI people safe as the war in Ukraine continues
+- Update: 16 May, 2022: Keeping LGBTI people safe as the war in Ukraine continues

 We are connecting with activists on the ground to identify, assess and document specific needs and vulnerabilities that are arising for LGBTI people caught up in the conflict.
 We are advocating with relevant institutions, governments and organisations to address these needs in their response to the war in Ukraine.

-- Briefing Document (May 2022) Integrating LGBTI inclusive Gender Based Violence risk prevention, reduction and mitigation in the context of war in Ukraine
+Integrating LGBTI inclusive Gender Based Violence risk prevention, reduction and mitigation in the context of war in Ukraine.

 We will be regularly updating information available on how to seek safety and refugees and asylum status for all LGBTI people fleeing the war, including non-Ukrainian nationals, and those from Russian and Belarus.

-- Spain, in the Ministerial Decree of 1 April, has adopted specific measures to protect, care and assist LGBTI refugees.
+In Spain, this ministerial decree has adopted specific measures to protect, care for and assist LGBTI refugees.
 The document is in Spanish.

 We are identifying and providing information we know at this moment that people can ask for in terms of humanitarian aid.
 We are also connecting with medical and pharmaceutical organisations to quickly and legally address shortages and stockouts of medicines, and to ensure that needed medicines are making it into Ukraine.

-- Alliance for Public Health is providing resources and information on access to Opioid Substitute Treatment (OST) and Antirretroviral (ARV) treatments.
+Alliance for Public Health is providing resources and information on access to Opioid Substitute Treatment (OST) and Antiretroviral (ARV) treatments.